-Two periods with great differences in year-class abundance and recruitment where chosen for growth studies.
-In the first period the mean year-class strength at 3 years was $6~790 \times 10^6$ individuals while in the second period the average recruitment at age 3 was 436×10^6 .
-The growth in each year-class, as observed by the length and weight at age, is compared to the year-class strengths in the two periods in question.
-Variations in growth is observed and before maturation, strong year-classes has remarkable less growth both in length and weight than weak year-classes.
-The latter period in question is therefore characterized by far better growth in these early years of life than the former.
-After maturation however, the difference in growth between the two periods is far less distinct.
+Two periods with great differences in year class abundance and recruitment where chosen for growth and maturation studies, 1950 - 1960 and 1973 - 1983.
+In the first period, the mean year class strength at 3 years was $6.8 \times 10^9$ individuals while in the second period it was $0.4 \times 10^9$ ind.
+The growth in each period as observed by the length at age, is compared to the year class strength and the abundance of the stock at the time.
+Variations in growth are observed and before maturation strong year classes has remarkably less growth than weak year classes.
+The latter period is therefore characterized by far better growth, especially in the early years of life, than the former.
+According to growth rates of the various year classes, the age at maturity is substantially higher in the first period than in the latter.
+However, the length at maturity is found to be fairly constant showing the maturation to be size dependent rather than dependent on the age.